 Our ultimate goal is for Solar Youth to become one safe, loving, positive place that is woven into the fabric of each of our young people's often chaotic lives.

 There is a common misconception that Solar Youth is simply an environmental education organization.
 What I have come to understand since serving on its board is that Solar Youth is much more than that.
-I’ve listened to parents, community members and youth themselves describe Solar Youth’s impact on their lives, and a picture emerges: that, through environmental exploration, leadership development activities and community service, Solar Youth’s kids have an opportunity, season after season and year after year, to truly grow up with a safe and caring place where they develop the character skills that matter most in life.
+I’ve listened to parents, community members and youth themselves describe Solar Youth’s impact on their lives, and a picture emerges: that, through environmental exploration, leadership development activities and community service, Solar Youth’s kids have an opportunity, season after season and year after year, to truly grow up with a safe and caring place where they develop the confidence and skills that matter most in life.
 After hearing these stories, the importance of our presence in the lives of some of New Haven’s most vulnerable young people is undeniable.
+Solar Youth prepares youth to achieve lifelong success.
 Improving the environment, while important on its own, in the hands of Solar Youth educators becomes a vehicle for learning much broader life lessons.

 Select quotes/testimonials from 2011-2012: